 So, whilst I always want to rush on to the fun stuff, prep work must get done.

-I chose to remove the ornate backing piece from the top as I think it has a cleaner silhouette without it and it didn’t add much to the character.
+I removed the ornate backing piece from the top.
+It had a cleaner silhouette without it.
+And it didn’t add much to the character.

 Here’s a piece where I went very overboard with the wood filler!

-The piece was in great condition although there was some staining in one of the drawers.
-If this hadn’t been there I would have left the wood natural because I think the original features add to the charm.
-However, no one wants to store their clean clothes on mystery stains.
+The piece was in good condition which was good news.
+Although there was some staining in one of the bare wood drawers.
+If this hadn’t been there I would have left the wood natural.

-I primed all of the frame because often with darker wood pieces, the colour can bleed through after painting.
-You don’t want to prep, paint and seal and then have stains show up.
+I primed all of the frame because you don’t want to prep, paint and seal and then have stains show up.

 The only solution would be to sand it back to the wood and start again.
 Bin Zinsser is brilliant for avoiding bleed-through and worth the initial effort of doing a coat of primer.

 Applying the transfer to make the floral chest of drawers